felixgasiaux/CodeClub_LYRC_Robot_2022/README.md

  > Go to Tools > Port and select your Port

- > Connect the Sensors to the correct Ports on the MegaPie
+ > Connect the Sensors to the correct Ports on the MegaPi

 Now open the .ino File from our Firmware, upload the code and have fun!